 SOM (Serviceable Obtainable Market)

-- Divide last year's revenue by last year's SAM to get SOM.
-This represents your market share.
-Now double your market share by current year's dollar-value SAM.
+To calculate SOM: Market Share Calculation: Divide last year’s revenue by last year’s SAM to determine your market share.
+Forecast SOM for the Current Year: Multiply your market share by the current year’s dollar-value SAM to estimate your expected SOM for the year.

 Calculating TAM, SAM, and SOM